How is technology improving security in the hotel industry?

 Conclusion

 Technology is an essential aspect of modern hotel security, helping to keep guests, the property and everyone's data safe.
-You can create a safe environment by balancing security and privacy without infringing upon guests' rights.
+You can create a safe environment by balancing hotel security and privacy without infringing upon guests' rights.
 We covered the top trends to improve security like biometric authentication, sensors, keyless entry, machine learning and cloud-based systems.

 Eva Lacalle